elixir-europe/rdmkit/pages/tool_assembly/fairtracks_assembly.md

 the FAIRtracks metadata standard is registered in {%tool "fairsharing" %}
 and, thus, formally connected to several other standards and databases.
-The FAIRtracks standard can, thus, be selected on your Data Management Plan in all the instances of {% tool "data-stewardship-wizard" %} through the integration with FAIRsharing.
+The FAIRtracks standard can, thus, be selected on your Data Management Plan in all the instances of {% tool "data-stewardship-wizard" %} through the integration with {%tool "fairsharing" %}.

 {%tool "omnipy" %} is a high-level Python library for type-driven data wrangling and scalable data flow orchestration;
 it is a self-standing subset of the FAIRtracks ecosystem covering several steps in the data life-cicle.
-It can be used to extract metadata from specific portals and to [process](processing) metadata entries to uniform them to a unique standard.
+It can be used to extract metadata from specific portals and for [Processing](processing) of metadata entries to harmonise them into a unique model.
-Omnipy data flows are defined as transformations from specific input data models to specific output data models.
+{%tool "omnipy" %} data flows are defined as transformations from specific input data models to specific output data models.
 Input and output data are validated at each iteration through parsing based on {%tool "pydantic" %}.
-Offloading of  data flows to external compute resources is provided through the integration of Omnipy with an orchestration engine based on {%tool "prefect" %}.
+Offloading of  data flows to external compute resources is provided through the integration of {%tool "omnipy" %} with an orchestration engine based on {%tool "prefect" %}.

 There is ongoing work into adding {%tool "prefect" %} as one of the services available in the [National Infrastructure for Research Data (NIRD) service platform](https://www.sigma2.no/nird-service-platform).